-The Budget is susceptible to the performance of global financial markets and changes in interest rates.
-Lower interest rates may result in lower costs for new borrowings, while at the same time providing lower interest revenue.
-The Government's exposure to risk assets means its investment returns are sensitive to variation from forecasts, due to the uncertainty in the economic outlook.
-Investment returns may be above or below estimates, which would impact revenue.
-Adopting the Attribution Managed Investment Trust (AMIT) regime for the majority of Government investment funds can reduce investment revenue volatility by smoothing fund distributions over time.
+The Budget is susceptible to changes in interest rates and the performance of global financial markets.
+The outlook for rising interest rates will increase the cost of new and refinanced borrowings.
+Global financial markets are also sensitive to interest rate changes, with rising interest rates negatively impacting company valuations and stock prices.
+The Government's exposure to financial assets means its investment returns are sensitive to variations from forecasts.
+Investment returns may be above or below estimates which would impact revenue.
+Adopting the Attribution Managed Investment Trust (AMIT) regime for the majority of Government investment funds can reduce investment revenue volatility impacts on the budget result by smoothing fund distributions over time.

-The large size of the State's investments means that a one percentage movement in assumed investment return rates has a large impact on the Government's Budget result.
+The large size of the State's investments means that a one percentage movement in assumed investment return rates has a large impact on the Government's budget result.
 In comparison, a one percentage movement in interest rates would change interest expenses on borrowings, while also impacting interest revenue on any cash invested in the same way, and so providing some offset.